alexlovric/bola/README.md

 # BOLA

 BOLA is a native Rust linear algebra backend inspired by BLAS/LAPACK.
-The purpose of this project is to provide a drop in replacement for many of BLAS/LAPACK functions with a tiny memory footprint, ideal for embedded systems.
+The purpose of this project is to provide a drop in replacement for many of BLAS/LAPACK functions with minimal dependency overhead and small binary size, ideal for embedded systems.

 ## Features